Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 Maltese Yorkshire Terrier Mix Suitability

-The Yorkshire Terrier Maltese mix is a versatile dog that can do well in a range of homes.
-They are an excellent breed for new owners, however, it is very important for all owners to set rules to prevent small dog syndrome.
+The Yorkshire Terrier Maltese mix is a versatile dog that can do well in various homes.
+They are an excellent breed for new owners.
+However, it is very important for all owners to set rules to prevent small dog syndrome.

 The breed usually does well with children, although they are not usually as patient as other breeds.
 Because of their small size, they are not recommended for homes with young children, as they can be hurt very easily.

-Also, because of their yappy nature, the breed is not suitable for apartments with noise restrictions as it can be very difficult to teach the Morkie not to bark.
+Also, because of their yappy nature, the breed is unsuitable for apartments with noise restrictions as it can be very difficult to teach the Morkie not to bark.